Access (dropped kerbs) and hard surfaces

 - is to a listed building, you will need listed building consent if the building or boundary wall to the property needs to be altered

-Paving your front garden - Hard surfacing
+Paving your front garden - hard surfacing

-An unlisted house will not need planning permission if a new or replacement driveway of any size uses permeable (or porous) surfacing such as gravel, permeable concrete block paving or porous asphalt which allows water to drain through or if the rainwater is directed to a lawn or border to drain naturally.
+An unlisted house will not need planning permission if a new or replacement driveway of any size uses permeable (or porous) surfacing such as gravel, permeable concrete block paving or porous asphalt which allows water to drain through, or if the rainwater is directed to a lawn or border to drain naturally.

 How to apply

-Applications will require the following documents:
+Your application will need to include the following documents:

 If you have any questions please contact the planning department.